-The Maryland speeding ticket attorneys at the Law Offices of Randolph Rice may be able to take your case and fight to get speeding tickets dropped and dismissed.
+The Maryland speeding ticket attorneys at Rice, Murtha & Psoras may be able to take your case and fight to get speeding tickets dropped and dismissed.
 Whether you are a resident of Maryland or someone who was issued a speeding ticket in Maryland while commuting or traveling through the state, our attorneys may be able to take your case and fight the ticket for you.
 For a free legal consultation on your Maryland speeding ticket case, call our law offices today at (410) 694-7291.

 Why You Should Fight a Traffic Ticket in Maryland